Leadership

 Mary Mitchell

-After 23 years with SPD, Mary brought leadership and stability to Aging and Disability Services as the Director of the largest Area Agency on Aging in Washington State, serving a quarter of our state’s population under Older Americans Act programs.
+After 23-years with the Seattle Police Department, Mary brought leadership and stability to Aging and Disability Services as the Director of the largest Area Agency on Aging in Washington State, serving a quarter of our state’s population under Older Americans Act programs.

-She is a natural advocate for older adults and adults with disabilities, particularly related to racial disparities in accessing services and resources.
-Mary eagerly participated in the 2022 USAging Policy Briefing and has already established important and meaningful relationships with local, state, and national policymakers and legislators.
-She is excited to continue her journey leading Aging and Disability Services and making a difference for our community.
+Mary eagerly participated in the 2022 USAging Policy Briefing and has already established important and meaningful relationships with policy makers and legislators at local, state, and national levels.
+Mary is excited to continue her journey leading Aging and Disability Services and making a difference for our community.

 Shukri Olow